jfrog/SwampUp2021/SU-112-Level-Up-DevOps-Use-Cases-with-the-JFrog-Platform/lab2/README.md

-        2.1.4 Additional Details - here you can the queried artifacts with properties and also change the repository path mapping. we’ll skip this option by clicking _Next_.
+ 2.1.4 Additional Details - here you can the queried artifacts with properties and also change the repository path mapping. we’ll skip this option by clicking Next.